Suicide warning signs to look out for

 Know where to go for support

-Find out what services are available and where to get help.
-This should include local emergency services, community health services and hospitals.
+You should seek professional advice from others.
+You can access your local emergency services, community health services and hospitals.
 Keep a list of contact details and times when the services are available.

 Our SuicideLine Victoria counsellors are here to help you, call us on 1300 651 251.